Bon Eau Foundation

 - Family governance - all decisions are made by four Bono family members who volunteer their time

-- Repeat funding possible - organizations that receive initial funding may receive subsequent grants if they remain aligned with board interests
+- Repeat funding possible - organisations that receive initial funding may receive subsequent grants if they remain aligned with board interests

 References